Japan Line: the sweatshirt in Toki material

 This is a factor that Toki is very proud of, making it unique.

-And when I say “slow” production, it really is.
-Judge for yourself: a vintage machine produces between 20 and 30 meters of material per day (more or less 3 meters per hour depending on the machines), compared to several thousand meters per day for a state-of-the-art machine!
+And when I say "slow" production, it really is.
+Judge for yourself: a vintage machine produces between 20 and 30 meters of material per day (more or less 3 meters per hour depending on the machine), compared to several thousand meters per day for a state-of-the-art machine!

-Tsuri machines in full (and slow) action.
+The Tsuri machines in full (and slow) action.

 fleece-sweat-japan-line